International Atomic Time: Relation to UTC

 Contrary to TAI, UTC is a discontinuous time scale.
 It is occasionally adjusted by leap seconds.
 Between these adjustments, it is composed of segments that are mapped to atomic time by a constant offset.
 From its beginning in 1961 through December 1971, the adjustments were made regularly in fractional leap seconds so that UTC approximated UT2.
-Afterward, these adjustments were made only in whole seconds to approximate UT1.
+Afterwards, these adjustments were made only in whole seconds to approximate UT1.
 This was a compromise arrangement in order to enable a publicly broadcast time scale.
 The less frequent whole-second adjustments meant that the time scale would be more stable and easier to synchronize internationally.
 The fact that it continues to approximate UT1 means that tasks such as navigation which require a source of Universal Time continue to be well served by the public broadcast of UTC.